GF Sourdough Boule with Fresh Rosemary & Kalamata Olives

 Peace & LOVE – Teri

 P.S.
 Flour Farm gives back.
 We are committed to bringing healthy food to members of our community.
-If you are looking for equipment or ingredients used to make this recipe, please consider supporting Flour Farm and 2nd Harvest by clicking on the Amazon Associate links provided below.
+If you are looking for equipment or ingredients used to make this recipe, please consider supporting Flour Farm and 2nd Harvest by clicking on this Amazon Associate link.
 We donate 50% of the profit made from Amazon purchases to 2nd Harvest, which is a local organization dedicated to feeding our children, our community and helping those in need.
 You will be sent directly to Amazon.com; we do not store any of your information.
 Thank you and share the love.– Teri & Dave

 Fragrant and crusty, this artisan loaf of GF sourdough bread with fresh rosemary and Kalamata olives adds a touch of class to any meal.